DSprtn/GTFO_VR_Plugin/README.md

 ## Features:
 	Works in multiplayer, with others not having to have the mod!

-	Full SteamVR_Input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO.
+	Full SteamVR input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO.
 Most in-game actions are supported, if you're missing any let me know!

 	Full VR controller based aiming (including fancy laserpointer)

 	Customized user interface for VR

 	Main menu, map UI and terminal working correctly in VR